hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/190__Praveen_R._Bhat.md

 > Without shruti you are not even aware there is such thing as atma/jiva
 > which is persist after death of your physical body.
 >
-​No, Atma is anubhavasiddha, but the wrong understanding is corrected by Shruti.
+No, Atma is anubhavasiddha, but the wrong understanding is corrected by Shruti.
 A meditator or a vivekin anywhere around the world can get this experience of being totally separate from the body, etc, without being told by Shruti so.